nrfconnect/sdk-nrf/doc/nrf/config_and_build/configuring_app/hardware/index.rst

 * `Devicetree language support`_

 Like Kconfig fragment files, devicetree files can also be provided as overlays.
-The devicetree overlay files are named the same as the build target and use the file extension :file:`.overlay`.
+The devicetree overlay files use the :ref:`normalized board target name <app_boards_names>` and the file extension :file:`.overlay` (for example, ``nrf54h20dk/nrf54h20/cpuapp`` becomes :file:`nrf54h20dk_nrf54h20_cpuapp.overlay`).
-When they are placed in the :file:`boards` folder and the devicetree overlay file name matches the build target, the build system automatically selects and applies the overlay.
+When they are placed in the :file:`boards` folder and the devicetree overlay file name matches the board target (after normalization), the build system automatically selects and applies the overlay.
 To select them manually, see :ref:`cmake_options`.

 The following guides provide information about configuring specific aspects of hardware support related to devicetree.